oVirt/ocp-lab-setup/INSTALLATION.md

 ./45-add-vms.sh
 ```

 The VMs need to boot from a discovery ISO image in order to register with `cloud.redhat.com`.
-Follow the steps there to `Add Hosts` and upload the resulting ISO to the RHV engine:
+Follow the steps there to `Add Hosts` and upload the resulting ISO to the RHV engine with:
 ```bash
 ./ai-05-upload-iso.sh remote worker.iso "<URL_FOR_THE_ISO>"
 ```